awsdocs/elb-application-load-balancers-user-guide/doc_source/lambda-functions.md

 },
 ```

-With multi\-value headers, the load balancer uses both cookies sent by the client and sends you an event that includes the following:
+If you enable multi\-value headers, the load balancer uses both cookies sent by the client and sends you an event that includes headers using `multiValueHeaders`\.
+For example:

 ```
 "multiValueHeaders": {